 It includes not only your name, but your reviews, hours, phone number, and location.
 Often, users won’t need to look too much further because so much information is presented to them at the get-go.

 Google My Business for doctors can be a huge resource, but only when it’s used right.
 A lot of people just brush it aside, but frankly if you’re not using Google My Business to its potential, a competitor probably is.

-If you follow the steps outlined in this post, you’ll be well on your way to ranking locally in Google with a fully optimized Google My Business listing.
+If you follow the steps outlined in this post, or partner with an experienced healthcare marketing agency, you’ll be well on your way to ranking locally in Google with a fully optimized Google My Business listing.